 With the focus on the user, drugs need to be easy to take and be as pleasant an experience as possible.
 It is also necessary for drugs to look different to others so that they can be easily distinguished.

-Companies are therefore looking at reducing the size of the pill and adapting the shape to meet needs.
+Companies are therefore looking at reducing the size of pills and adapting the shape to meet needs.
 This is key for children.